Making your own beard oil recipe isn’t rocket science, nor is it exactly the easiest thing to do.

 So to craft your own beard oil you are going to need just a few things:

-Taking the same approach that we did above, I’m going to hop over to Amazon and look up a carrier oil (here is the one outlined below).
+Taking the same approach that we did above, I’m going to hop over to some online store and look up a carrier oil (here is the one outlined below).

-To make sense of it all, I went ahead and put it into a easy to read graph.
+To make sense of it all, I went ahead and put it into an easy-to-read graph.

 Here I am comparing the price per oz of beard oil – DIY vs. Generic vs. Premium.